 Lower jaw expanders have the same outcome — expanded arch — but the function of them is different.
 Because your lower jaw bone can’t be expanded, lower expanders work by moving the teeth outward to create a more rounded arch.
 They can even correct teeth that are tipped inward.

 An expander is ideal for treating a wide variety of issues that can’t be corrected with braces alone.
-At Georgetown Orthodontics, Dr. Oliver may recommend an expander to treat any of the following issues:
+At Georgetown Orthodontics, the doctor may recommend an expander to treat any of the following issues:

 It depends on the severity of your misalignment issues, although several months of expander wear is common.
-Dr. Oliver adjusts your expander as needed and has you check in regularly.
+The doctor adjusts your expander as needed and has you check in regularly.

 Book your orthodontic expander consultation at Georgetown Orthodontics today.
 You can conveniently book an appointment online or over the phone.